holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     }
     ```

-All of the CRUD actions SHOULD include data to implement rate-limiting so as to prevent malicious network actions.
+All of the CRUD actions MUST include data to implement rate-limiting so as to prevent malicious network actions.
 In our implementation, all CRUD actions have a `weight` field of the following type:

 ```rust
 struct RateWeight {